 |Promote more efficient allocation of research funds||Granting agencies, the research community|

 |Help institutional review boards (IRBs) determine the appropriateness of a research study||IRBs, ethicists|

 Source: Zarin DA, Keselman A. Registering a clinical trial in ClinicalTrials.gov.
 Chest.
 2007;131(3):909-12. [ Full text found in Chest Journal]

-Sponsor-initiated trials and multicenter trials will have designated Responsible Parties designated to registrer trials in Clinical Trials.gov.
+Sponsor-initiated trials and multicenter trials will have designated Responsible Parties designated to register trials in Clinical Trials.gov.

-For investigator-initiated studies, generally internally sponsored or where the PI is the primary awardee of a federal research award, RIO staff will register the trial in consultation with researchers.
+For investigator-initiated studies, generally internally sponsored or where the PI is the primary awardee of a federal research award, Research Integrity staff will register the trial in consultation with researchers.
 Research Integrity staff will also assign user accounts to researchers for access to the study record.

 University of Nevada, Reno researchers and clinical research coordinators should contact Research Integrity to request a University-associated user account.